segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 40 September 13, 2018

+**Today's Progress**: I backed up my museum's website.
+Manually, since I couldn't find my FTP credentials.
+I also uninstalled and reinstalled my local WordPress, and now I have to wait until tomorrow when my husband can give aliases to my folders because they are "below root", and I don't understand that part.
+I will stick to web design (for now) and let him handle the server management.
+I also familiarized myself with GitTea for those projects I don't want to make public on GitHub.

+**Thoughts**: I'm mildly frustrated with all the trouble I have been having with WordPress.
+And yes, I know the problem is all BKAC (Between Keyboard And Chair).
+I will conquer this!

 ### Day 39 September 12, 2018

 **Today's Progress**: Today I tried to wrap my brain around coding pages in WordPress, so I took the plunge and switched the site over.
 I have used WordPress as a blog before, but not for static-ish pages.
 For the contact page, I first just copied over the code I had written already and pasted it into the text editor of WordPress.
 The contact form showed up when I previewed the page, so I copied over my processing/acknowledgement page the same way.
 I could not figure out how to connect the two pages, though, and kept getting a 404 error when I tried to test my form.
 I could preview my processing form and it showed both the success and failure messages.
 When I tried to put that url into my form tag in the contact page, it woulnd't connect.
 I finally gave up (for now) and downloaded a plug-in.
 I also tried to change the colors on the theme from hot pink to navy blue, so I used the Editor in the Appearance menu of WordPress and switched out all the color codes, but when I refreshed the page, it was all still hot pink.